 1 Calculated based on 8% of RWA.
 2 Excludes settlement risk, which is separately reported in line 15 "Settlement risk."
-Includes RWA with central counterparty credit risk refers to the calculation of the exposure measure.
+Includes RWA with central counterparties.
+The split between the sub-components of counterparty credit risk (refers to the calculation of the exposure measure.
 3 Calculated in accordance with the standardized approach for counterparty credit risk (SA-CCR) from 1 January 2020 onward, whereas periods prior to 2020 were calculated in accordance with the current exposure method (CEM).
 4 Comparative period prior to 2020 includes investments in funds calculated based on the simple risk-weight approach, whereas from 1 January 2020 onward investments in funds are disclosed in rows 12, 13, and 14 based on the new regulation for investments in funds risk-weighting.
-5 First-time disclosure based on the new regulation for investments in funds risk-weighting, which was implemented on 1 January 2020.
-Prior periods have not been restated for this change.
+5 First-time disclosure based on the new regulation for investments in funds risk-weighting.
 6 Not applicable until the implementation of the final rules on the minimum capital requirements for market risk (the Fundamental Review of the Trading Book).
 7 Includes items subject to threshold deduction treatment that do not exceed their respective threshold and are risk weighted at 250%.
-Such items subject to threshold deduction treatment are significant investments in common shares of non-consolidated financial institutions (banks, insurance and other financial entities) and deferred tax assets arising from temporary differences.
-8 No floor effect, as 80% of our Basel IRWA, including the RWA equivalent of the Basel I capital deductions, do not exceed our Basel III RWA, including the RWA equivalent of the Basel III capital framework, refer to the "Regulatory and legal developments" section of our Annual Report 2019, which outlines how the proposed floor calculation would differ in significant aspects from the current approach.
+Such items subject to threshold deduction treatment are significant investments in common shares of non-consolidated financial institutions (banks, insurance and other financial entities) and deferred tax assests arising from temporary differences.
+8 No floor effect, as 80% of our Basel I RayA, including the RWA equivalent of the Basel II capital deductions.
+For the status of the finalization of the Basel III capital framework, refer to the "Regulatory and legal developments" section of our Annual Report 2019, which outlines how the proposed floor calculation would differ in significant aspects from the current approach.